 As cocaine is eliminated from the body much faster than heroin, the mixture can lead to a heroin overdose, wherein an individual’s respiration slows to dangerous levels or stops entirely, resulting in death.

-How Cocaine Affects The Brain
+How Cocaine Affects the Brain

 A buildup of dopamine causes the brain’s reward center to constantly be stimulated until the effects of the drug wear off.
 This is why people experience a burst of happiness directly after taking cocaine and then crave more of the drug once it wears off.
-Cocaine is a particularly addictive substance because it alters the brain’s sense of reward and punishment.
+Cocaine is particularly addictive because it alters the brain’s sense of reward and punishment.

 Withdrawing from cocaine can produce different symptoms, depending on the individual.
 The severity of the addiction to cocaine and how long it has been misused can also impact the withdrawal process.